15 Actors Who Could’ve Played James Bond

 James Bond is one of the most coveted roles an actor can ever hope to land, and it’s been that way for decades.
 Six different men have played the role in a series of 24 films produced over nearly six decades, which means many, many more actors either tried to get the part and failed, or got the part but didn’t want it.
-Here are just a few Bond candidates you might not have seen coming.
+In honor of Global James Bond Day, here are just a few Bond candidates you might not have seen coming.

 1. CARY GRANT